KoalasinTraffic/KoalasinTraffic.github.io/spd/_boss/final.md

 * If not destroyed by the player, each orb will deal 2 HP of AOE damage to towers in a random nearby location every 3 seconds.

 2. Ice stage
-* The final boss will freeze the player for 6 seconds.
+* The final boss will freeze the player for 5.5 seconds.

 3. Swap stage
-* The final boss will swap two random towers 12 times every second.
+* The final boss will swap two random towers each second for a total of 12 times.

 4. Drain stage
 * The final boss will take 10% of the player's current money 6 times every second.
+* Once the boss has been defeated, the player will be given back any money that has been drained.